open-guides/og-aws/README.md

 ### Basics

 -	📒 [Homepage](https://aws.amazon.com/glacier/) ∙ [Developer guide](http://docs.aws.amazon.com/amazonglacier/latest/dev/) ∙ [FAQ](https://aws.amazon.com/glacier/faqs/) ∙ [Pricing](https://aws.amazon.com/glacier/pricing/)
--	**Glacier** is a a lower-cost alternative to S3 when data is infrequently accessed, such as for archival purposes.
+-	**Glacier** is a lower-cost alternative to S3 when data is infrequently accessed, such as for archival purposes.
+-	It’s only useful for data that is rarely accessed.
+It generally takes [3-5 hours](https://aws.amazon.com/glacier/faqs/#dataretrievals) to fulfill a retrieval request.
+-	AWS [has not officially revealed](https://en.wikipedia.org/wiki/Amazon_Glacier#Storage) the storage media used by Glacier; it may be low-spin hard drives or even tapes.

 ### Tips